 - practice test fees have been reduced to $65;

 - once approved, a three-month window for testing versus a two-week testing session;

 - immediate notification of examination results.

-If you have any questions or are interested in sitting for one of our examinations in 2020 please contact Talysha Hickerson at firstname.lastname@example.org, or call 785-267-0943.
+For other questions, please contact Talysha Hickerson at firstname.lastname@example.org, or call 785-267-0943.
 We look forward to working with you and helping you however we can.